Hello, and welcome! I’m Michelle Guillemard, and I created Health Writer Hub to help you write high-quality, life-changing health content.

-Because, if we enhance the quality of our content, we can help to improve global health standards and change lives.
+If we continue to enhance the quality of our content, we can help to improve global health standards and change lives.

-1. I aim to support you and help you learn, as you navigate your health writing journey.
+1. To support you as you navigate your health writing journey.

 I recognise your journey is unique.
-You might be actively looking for health writing advice, or wishing to learn more about consumer health writing.
+You might be looking for health writing advice or hoping to learn more about consumer health writing.

-You could be interested in pursuing freelancing or want to find opportunities for industry-specific networking and career growth.
+You could be interested in pursuing freelancing or opportunities for industry-specific networking and career growth.
 I appreciate your aims and objectives are different to everyone else’s.

-2. I also want to help you improve the quality of your writing.
+2. To help you improve the quality of your writing.

-Health writing isn’t easy.
-It involves making sense of scientific and medical concepts and translating those messages to the right audience in the best way.
+Health writing isn’t easy – it involves making sense of scientific and medical concepts then translating those messages to the right audience in the best way.

-I care about helping you take your writing from good to great so that you can inspire positive change in your readers.
+I care about helping you take your writing from good to life-changing – so you can encourage positive change.

 If you create health and medical content – everything from articles to blogs, marketing content, patient handouts, social media, eBooks, video content and more – your learning is never done.